mansenfranzen/autodoc_pydantic/docs/source/faq.rst

 Pydantic models can be subclassed to inherit fields and validators from base classes.
 Naturally, **autodoc_pydantic** should also show these members.
-Though, sphinx autodoc does not include any member from base classes by default.
+By default, sphinx autodoc does not include any member from base classes, though.
-However, sphinx autodoc offers a directive option named ``:inherited-members:`` which allows to include all members from all base classes except from `object` (see docs `here <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#directives>`_).
+However, sphinx autodoc provides a directive option named ``:inherited-members:`` which allows to include all members from all base classes except `object` (see docs `here <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#directives>`_).

 Unfortunately, this will also include all members from ``pydantic.BaseModel``